johnlaudun/jln/teaching/index.md

 - Ray Hicks' ["Jack and the Fire Dragaman"](texts/hicks_2.html)
 - Kenneth Burke's ["Literature as Equipment for Living"](texts/Burke_1941.pdf)
 - [27 Treasure Legends from Louisiana](texts/legends.html)
+- Stith Thompson's definition of *[motif](texts/Thompson-1958.md)* as it appeared in the Funk & Wagnall's Dictionary of Folklore.

 There are also a couple of TEI files: a [template](tei/template.tei) and an [example](tei/laudun-20000712-01.tei).